adamm13/lockdown/README.md

 ## Features

-### Feature 1

 -

-### Feature 2

--

-### Feature 3
+- **Dynamic Game State** - The games state is shared between scenes and portal tiles.
+Zombies and samples also have their data shared between the game and the UI.

-- NPC Artificial Intelligence - NPC have the ability to move on their own and also have collision avoidance.
-If the collide with a n object in the environment they then choose another direction to go.
+- **NPC Artificial Intelligence** - NPC have the ability to move on their own and also have collision avoidance.
+If they collide with an object in the environment they then choose another direction to go.

+---

 ## Tech/framework used